specta/expecta/README.md

 ## NOTICE

+Expecta 0.3.x removes support for Garbage Collected targets, as support for these has been removed from Xcode 5.1 and greater.
+If you need Garbage Collection support, please continue to use Expecta 0.2.4.

-Expecta 0.2.x has a new syntax that is slightly different from Expecta 0.1.x.
+Expecta 0.2.x and later has a new syntax that is slightly different from Expecta 0.1.x.
 For example `expect(x).toEqual(y)` should now be written as `expect(x).to.equal(y)`.
 You can do `#define EXP_OLD_SYNTAX` before importing `Expecta.h` to enable backward-compatiblity mode, but keep in mind that the old syntax is deprecated.

 ## INTRODUCTION